chenekitching/VIPR/README.md

      ```bash
      singularity remote add library https://cloud.sylabs.io
      ```
+## Important note
+Before running the Nextfow pipeline, ensure you have downloaded the random forest RDS object (https://github.com/chenekitching/VIPR/releases/download/v1/weighted_rf_18-07.rds) and that it is in the same directory as the vipr.nf script.

 ## Usage
 Parameters can either be specified in the nextflow.config file, or directly in the command line as per the example below.
 Simple use case example: